Code of Conduct

 3.2 Attendees may not display symbols or clothing associated with offensive or extremist organizations or ideologies.

-3.3 Offensive imagery on clothing, signs, posters, or personal items is strictly prohibited, and staff and crew reserve the right to ask attendees to remove or stow them away.
+3.3 Offensive imagery on clothing, signs, posters, or personal items is strictly prohibited.
+Staff and crew reserve the right to ask attendees to remove or stow them away.

 3.4 Real fur costumes or items are not permitted.

-3.5 Sexually explicit costumes that reveal genitalia or female presenting breasts are not permitted.
+3.5 Sexually explicit costumes and attire that reveal genitalia, female presenting breasts, or exposed backsides are not permitted.

-3.6 Nudity and overtly suggestive clothing are not allowed in public areas.
+3.6 Nudity and overly suggestive clothing are not allowed in public areas.
 This includes the sole wearing of underwear, with exceptions for sports bras and crop tops.

-4.1 You are responsible for what you say and do, even if intoxicated.
+4.1 You are responsible for what you say and do, even if intoxicated or under the influence of substances.

 4.3 Rude or abusive behaviour towards bar staff will result in permanent refusal of service.